US STOCKS-Wall Street extends rally, elevated by Apple and chipmakers

 Shares in Constellation Brands Inc sank 11 percent, dragging down the consumer staples index, after the Corona brewer cut its fiscal 2019 profit outlook.

-Advancing issues outnumbered declining ones on the NYSE by a 2.26-to-1 ratio; on Nasdaq, a 1.82-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.15-to-1 ratio; on Nasdaq, a 1.79-to-1 ratio favored advancers.

-The S&P 500 posted no new 52-week highs and 1 new lows; the Nasdaq Composite recorded 23 new highs and 5 new lows.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Bernadette Baum)
+The S&P 500 posted no new 52-week highs and 1 new lows; the Nasdaq Composite recorded 25 new highs and 5 new lows.
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Bernadette Baum and Chizu Nomiyama)